apiato/documentation/docs/pacakges/readme.md

 * You **must** add the respective `type : apiato-container` to the composer file.
 This way, the custom installer is used that allows installing/updating containers.
 * You **must** provide the key `extra.apiato.container.name`.
-This key indicates the name of the folder (e.g., container) when installing the package to the `/app/Containers/Vendor` folder.
+This key indicates the name of the folder (e.g., container) when installing the package to the `App\Containers\Vendor` folder.
 In the shown example, the container would be installed to
-  `app/Containers/Vendor/Foo`.
+  `App\Containers\Vendor\Foo`.